 Federal standards: Bedrock protections for all

 Since the 1970s, the federal government has limited pollution from a range of sources, including power plants, industrial facilities, cars, trucks and off-road engines.
 Health and quality of life benefits from these protections have been substantial.
 For example, a 2011 analysis [PDF] estimates that the Clean Air Act provides $30 worth of health benefits for every dollar spent.

 All vehicles and engines operating in the United States must comply with emissions standards for specific pollutants, including smog, soot and greenhouse gases.
 These requirements have been a powerful tool for improving fuel efficiency and reducing emissions in newer vehicles.

 Standards adopted for heavy-duty trucks in 2016 would cut over a billion tons of climate pollution and save hundreds of millions of dollars by 2035, while also benefiting public health by reducing emissions of particulate matter and smog-precursor pollutants.
 The new standards are supported by a broad range of stakeholders, including leading public health organizations, large companies that depend on reliable and efficient freight, and consumers.
-However, the Trump administration recently announced formal steps to weaken these common-sense standards, which both save consumers and truckers money and reduce pollution for families and communities.

 Voluntary programs also play a major role in reducing emissions and promoting cleaner air.
 For example, EPA's SmartWay program has empowered companies to move goods in the cleanest, most energy-efficient way possible (and to save $27.8 billion in fuel costs) since 2004.
 SmartWay's clean air achievements (84 million metric tons of carbon dioxide, 1,694,000 tons of nitrogen oxides and 70,000 tons of particulate matter emissions avoided) are also a boon to public health.